 - Has your partner ever shared needles for any reason?

-If you answered YES to any of these questions you could be at risk for HIV and not know it!
+If you answered YES to any of the

 What you can expect when you get tested through the Carolinas CARE Partnership:

-- A compassionate, well-qualified HIV Health Educator who will talk to you about your own personal risk and answer any questions you have about HIV, Syphilis, testing, etc.
+- A compassionate, well-qualified HIV Health Educator who will talk to you about your own personal risk and answer any questions you have about HIV, Hepatitis C, Syphilis, the testing process, PrEP, etc.

 - A certified, trained phlebotomist who will draw a total of one tube of blood for HIV and Syphilis testing (for conventional testing) or a trained counselor to perform your Rapid HIV Test

 - A date when you can call or meet for your results, usually 3-4 weeks after the test (for conventional testing) or your result within 15 minutes for rapid testing.

 Many people are afraid of getting tested - they figure what they don't know won't hurt them, and there's nothing they can do anyway if they are HIV positive.

 It is true, HIV can't be cured, but it can be managed.
 And people who find out sooner rather than later that they are infected with HIV are much more likely to get the care and treatment they need to live longer, healthier lives.